 Buying holiday gifts for loved ones isn’t always easy, especially when you’re buying for sober folks.
-Have you noticed how many online gift lists include alcohol or accessories like flasks, glasses, and bottle-openers?
-So if you find yourself questioning what to get for someone who doesn’t drink or use anymore, you’re not alone.
+Have you noticed how many online gift lists include alcohol or accessories (like flasks, glasses, and bottle-openers) or “hilarious” drug references?
+If you find yourself stressing about what to get for someone who doesn’t drink or use anymore, you’re not alone.
+And that’s true even if they’ve been sober for a while.
 Maybe you knocked it out of the park in their first year by buying them a swanky new coffee set, but this year you’re lost for ideas.

 Donate-to-a-cause gifts